peterooch/reactos/CONTRIBUTING.md

 ### Pull Requests

 Since our [migration to GitHub] we gladly accept [Pull Requests].
-Pull requests let you tell others about changes you've pushed to a repository on GitHub.
+Pull requests let you tell others about changes you have pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.
 Pull request is a prefered way to submit your work - it makes reviewing and merging your contribution much easier.

 ### Patches